Malbryn/MalFramework/README.md

 ## Optional mods:
  - CUP Core (required by the Snowfall module)
- - SWU Sounds Pack (custom sounds already defined in CfgSounds)
+ - SWU Sounds Pack (some custom sounds already defined in CfgSounds)

 ### These mods have custom settings already defined in the CBA settings:
  - ASR AI